How the 2025 US Tariffs Impact South Africa – What Investors Need to Know

 • A 10% baseline tariff on all US imports

-• A 25% tariff on foreign-manufactured vehicles
+• A 25% tariff on foreign-made vehicles

 South Africa and the New US Tariffs – Key Risks and Opportunities